Naz Reid: Minnesota Timberwolves (2019–present)

-After going undrafted in the 2019 NBA draft, on July 5, 2019, Reid signed with the Minnesota Timberwolves of the National Basketball Association (NBA), on a two-way contract with the Timberwolves' NBA G League affiliate, the Iowa Wolves.
-Under the terms of that deal, Reid would split time between Minnesota and Iowa.
+After going undrafted in the 2019 NBA draft, Reid signed with the Minnesota Timberwolves of the National Basketball Association (NBA) on July 5, 2019, on a two-way contract with the Timberwolves' NBA G League affiliate, the Iowa Wolves.
+Under that deal's terms, Reid would split time between Minnesota and Iowa.
 He also played for Minnesota in the 2019 NBA Summer League.
-On July 17, 2019, Reid signed a multi-year contract with the Timberwolves.
-He was assigned to the Timberwolves’ NBA G League affiliate, the Iowa Wolves, for opening night of the G League season.
-Reid made his NBA debut on December 8, 2019, scoring three points in a 125–142 loss to the Los Angeles Lakers.
+On July 17, Reid signed a multi-year contract with the Timberwolves.
+He was assigned to the Timberwolves' NBA G League affiliate, the Iowa Wolves, for opening night of the G League season.
+Reid made his NBA debut on December 8, scoring three points in a 125–142 loss to the Los Angeles Lakers.
 On January 13, 2020, he scored a season-high 20 points in a 104–117 loss to the Oklahoma City Thunder.

 On February 6, 2021, Reid scored a career-high 29 points, alongside six rebounds and two steals, in a 118–120 loss to the Oklahoma City Thunder.

-On January 2, 2022, Reid scored a season-high 23 points, alongside eleven rebounds, in a 103–108 loss to the Los Angeles Lakers.
+On January 2, 2022, Reid scored a season-high 23 points, alongside 11 rebounds, in a 103–108 loss to the Lakers.
 He was a key reserve on a Timberwolves team that qualified for their first postseason appearance since 2018.
 Reid made his first playoff appearance during the first round of the playoffs on April 16, recording two rebounds in a 130–117 Game 1 win over the Memphis Grizzlies.
-The Timberwolves ended up getting eliminated by the Grizzlies in six games.
+The Timberwolves lost to the Grizzlies in six games.

-On December 16, 2022, during his first start of the season, Reid scored a season-high 28 points and grabbed nine rebounds to help Minnesota to a 112–110 win over the Oklahoma City Thunder.
+On December 16, 2022, during his first start of the season, Reid scored a season-high 28 points and grabbed nine rebounds to help Minnesota to a 112–110 win over the Thunder.
 On February 1, 2023, he recorded 24 points, 13 rebounds and four assists in a 119–114 overtime win over the Golden State Warriors.
+On March 29, during a 107–100 loss to the Phoenix Suns, Reid suffered a left wrist injury in the fourth quarter.
+Two days later, the Timberwolves announced that he was diagnosed with a left scaphoid fracture of his left wrist and would be out indefinitely.

+On June 25, 2023, Reid signed a three-year $42 million contract extension with the Timberwolves.
+The extension included a player option for the 2025–26 season.
+On March 8, 2024, Reid scored a career-high 34 points during a 113–104 loss against the Cleveland Cavaliers.
+On April 24, 2024, he received the NBA Sixth Man of the Year Award.

+Reid made 80 appearances (17 starts) for Minnesota during the 2024–25 NBA season, averaging 14.2 points, 6.0 rebounds, and 2.3 assists.
+On June 27, 2025, Reid and the Timberwolves agreed to a five-year, $125 million contract extension.